Assessment, Evaluation, and Data Literacy

-The master's program in Educational Foundations emphasizing Assessment and Evaluation prepares teachers and other educators to be leaders in the area of school-based assessment and evaluation.
+The master's program in Educational Foundations emphasizing Assessment, Evaluation, and Data Literacy prepares teachers and other educators to be leaders in the area of school-based assessment and evaluation.
 Knowledge and skills in assessment and evaluation are necessary for data-driven decision making in education.
 Today’s educators are expected to be involved in data-driven decision making to inform student learning and to engage in school improvement initiatives.

 This program is geared toward current or future educators who would like to become assessment and evaluation leaders in their schools, school districts, and/or state.
 The program is applicable to all educators with a focus across disciplines, content areas, and grade levels.